-Top five kickers in the 2023 NFL Draft
+Top Five Kickers in the 2023 NFL Draft

 There’s been a kicker selected every year since 2015, and there’s a strong possibility that streak continues in the 2023 NFL Draft.
 Which cannon-legged clutch kickers are set to follow in the footsteps of recently drafted dynamos such as Cade York, Evan McPherson, and Tyler Bass?

-3) Noah Ruggles, Ohio State
+4) Noah Ruggles, Ohio State

-2) Jake Moody, Michigan
+3) Jake Moody, Michigan

 1) Harrison Mevis, Missouri

-The Mevis name has a presence in the NFL Draft for the second year in succession.
+The Mevis name has a presence in the NFL draft for the second year in succession.
 While Andrew went undrafted out of Iowa State last cycle, Harrison Mevis has the potential to be the top kicker in the 2023 NFL Draft class with a legitimate chance of selection next April.

-Honorable mention for the top kickers in the 2023 NFL Draft
+Honorable Mention for the Top Kickers in the 2023 NFL Draft

 - Zack Long, Tulsa